-Paper and fabric posters should avoid moisture.
-While both materials are water-resistant, you are still dealing with an inkjet print.
-For more information on our media and how to care for them, visit our Media Types page.
+Fabric posters should avoid moisture.
+While they are water-resistant, you are still dealing with an inkjet print.
+For more information on our media and how to care for your poster, visit our Media Types page.

 We do not sell poster tubes.
 You can check local art supply stores, EngineerSupply and Amazon.
 We recommend Alvin Ice Tubes rather than telescoping tubes.
 Make sure that the tube you buy is long enough.
 Note that if the cap inserts into the tube, rather than fitting over the end like a traditional cap, your tube needs to be longer than your actual poster or the inserted cap will damage your poster.

 Other possible poster printing locations can be found below.
 We provide no details or guarantees regarding their price, turnaround time, quality, materials available, etc. This is merely a list found using Google and no preference is given to any entity listed below.
 This also is likely not an all-inclusive list of all places available for printing.